 Hardware & Software

-Photo Mechanic: A perfect software to faster culling process.
+Photo Mechanic: A perfect software for faster culling process.

 Adobe Camera Raw: Yep, never used Lightroom, and this is the tool for my editing.